 One endocannabinoid that gets a lot of buzz is called anandamide (also known as the Bliss Molecule), a neurotransmitter that affects the immune system, eating and sleeping patterns, and pain relief.
 Anandamide works on both CB1 and CB2 receptors, and elevated levels of anandamide are believed to ease anxiety and nervous thought patterns.
 Unfortunately, there is an enzyme called FAAH that breaks down any excess anandamide in your system.

 It is!
-And this is where CBD comes in.
+And this is where hemp oil comes in.

-CBD stops enzyme FAAH from breaking down all of the anandamide, and therefore makes more of it available for use by your cells.
-This is why CBD is a natural mood-lifter without psychoactive effects.(2)
+Full-spectrum hemp oil stops enzyme FAAH from breaking down all of the anandamide, and therefore makes more of it available for use by your cells.
+This is why hemp oil is a natural mood-lifter without psychoactive effects.(2)